TheDilenic/mini_proj_DSAI_grpAA/README.md

 ---

-### Problem Statement: The True Energy Efficiency Gap
+### Problem Statement: The Energy Efficiency Dilemma

-Problem:
+Problem(s):
-Which countries achieve the highest true energy efficiency — not just in terms of GDP per energy use, but also considering emissions intensity, renewable energy share, and technological innovation?
+- What determines good energy efficiency of a country?
-And how have these patterns evolved over time??
+- How can low energy efficiency countries improve their energy efficiency?

 Approach: